Covid 19 coronavirus: Editorial: Covid-19 has major impacts well beyond our personal bubbles

 In the world's sole superpower, where should money have gone: On tax cuts and fighter jets; or on hospital ventilators, expanded health coverage and preparation to fight pandemics?

-A bright spot in Europe has been Germany, which has had more than 57,000 coronavirus cases but about 430 fatalities - about five deaths per one million people.
+A bright spot in Europe has been Germany, which has had more than 63,900 coronavirus cases but about 560 fatalities - about seven deaths per one million people.
 The country has focused heavily on extensive testing.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website